puppetlabs/puppet-specifications/language/types_values_variables.md

     Numeric ∪ Numeric          → Numeric
     Numeric ∪ (T ∈ Numeric)    → Numeric
+    Numeric ∪ (T ∈ Scalar)     → Scalar
-    Numeric ∪ (T ∉ Numeric)    → Object
+    Numeric ∪ (T ∉ Scalar)     → Object

 ### Integer ([from, to])

 Represents a range of integral numeric value.
-The default is the range +/- infinity.
+The default is the range +/- Infinity.

 There is no theoretical limit to the smallest or largest number that can be represented as an implementation should transparently represent the value as either a 32 or 64 bit